October 2023: Fundraising Copywriting - Part 1

 Can you make your donors feel the full-body frustration of a person with cancer who wants nothing more than a cure?

 There’s so much talk in the nonprofit world about telling stories of impact.
 That talk is a little misleading.
 It’s not about sharing as many stories as possible, rather, it’s about tapping your creative writing skills to plant current and prospective donors in the middle of your stories.
-Cast them in the role of the beneficiary every time you write to them.
+Place your donors in the shoes of your clients every time you write to them instead of casting them as the savior.

 This shift is forcing me to flex writing muscles I haven’t used in a long time.
 It can be tiring.
 Research shows that your donors can feel that extra effort in your writing and they appreciate it.